Romerico234/TIGURS-ANN-Research/README.md

 ## Acknowledgments

 I extend my gratitude to the TIGURS Undergraduate Research Program for providing this opportunity.
+I would also like to thank Dr. Weixian Liao for serving as our research mentor and PI during this period.